 In 2008, the College instituted a standing Committee on Emergency Preparedness.
-The committee currently includes the Associate Vice President for Finance and Controller; Associate Vice President of Hospitality Services; Dean of Students and Director of Residential Education, Housing Services, and Student Conduct; Risk Management Coordinator; the Director of the Child Development Center; the Associate Vice President of Marketing and Communications; the Benefits and Compensation Manager; and the directors of Communications, Emmons Student Wellness Center, Facilities Management, and Human Resources.
+The committee currently includes the Associate Vice President of Hospitality Services; Dean of Students and Director of Residential Education, Housing Services, and Student Conduct; Risk Management Coordinator; the Director of the Child Development Center; the Associate Vice President of Marketing and Communications; the Benefits and Compensation Manager; and the directors of Communications, Emmons Student Wellness Center, Facilities Management, and Human Resources.
 The Associate Vice President for Information Technology Services/Chief Technology Officer and Director of Campus Safety co-chair the committee.